Demographics of Generation Alpha: Greece

+Eastern Europe

+Hungary

 Hungary's birth rate was about 1.48 in 2018.
 For the government of Prime Minister Viktor Orban, which favors "procreation over immigration," raising the national fertility rate is a matter of "strategic importance."
 In December 2018, the Hungarian government nationalized six fertility clinics and said it would offer free in vitro fertilization (IVF) treatment starting February 2020, though the details of who would be eligible for this program remain unclear.
 Like other Eastern European countries, Hungary faces a declining population not just due to its low birth rate, now half of what it was in 1950, but also to emigration to Western Europe.
 About one in every seven Hungarian children was born outside Hungary in the 2010s.